-HDR Examinations was designed so that each student is able to upload their thesis as one single PDF document.
+HDR Examinations was designed so that each student can upload their thesis as one single PDF document.
 If you have additional materials in the form of a DVD, CD, portfolio etc, this should be submitted directly to our HDR Adviser.
 It will be treated as an appendix to your thesis and considered for assessment.

 Doctor of Psychology students can have their thesis preparation costs for the professional research component reimbursed by the School of Psychology (contact the School of Psychology for further information).

 Once you lodge your 'Notice of Intention to Submit', you can no longer change the title in the system yourself.
 Contact our HDR Adviser with your new thesis title and it can be updated for you.

 We understand that the date you indicated may change.
 The date is used to inform your supervisor when the examiners are required.
 Before any changes to your submission date are made, they should be discussed with your supervisor.
 We know that this date is an estimate, but we are asking for your best guess.

 If you think you will be submitting more than eight weeks past your intended submission date, please contact the HDR Adviser.
 We will try to avoid delays by checking the examiners have been nominated and are still available to examine your thesis.
 If necessary, we will follow up with your supervisor.

 No. You will not normally need to print your thesis unless you want a copy for your own purposes.
 You will upload your thesis into HDR Examinations as a PDF file and that will be made available to the examiners.

 Final library copy